 CashforGoldUSA accepts 8k, 9k, 10k, 14k, 15k, 18k, 22k, 24k gold.

-The company welcomes broken jewelry and other items.
+The company is a good choice for selling gold scrap, broken jewelry and other gold and platinum items.

 Can I get my jewelry or other gold back if the check is too low?